lanl-ansi/PowerModelsGMD.jl/README.md

 #### GIC + AC-OTS

+Solves the quasi-dc voltages and currents plus the AC-OTS optimal transmission switching - where transformers and transmission lines can be openned or closed - problem specification concurrently.
-Solves the AC-MLS minimum loadshedding specification for a system subjected to geomagnetically induced currents, where lines and transformers can be opened or closed.
-It uses transmission-switching to protect the system from GIC-induced voltage collapse and transformer overheating.
+This specification is an extension of the coupled AC-MLS minimum loadshedding specification: it uses transmission switching to protect the network from GIC-induced voltage collapse and transformer overheating, and was implemented with nonlinear ac polar, quadratic constrained least squares, and second order cone relaxations.
 For example:
 ```
-solve_ac_gmd_mls_ots(case, solver)
+solve_soc_gmd_mls_ots(network_case, optimizer)
 ```

-### GIC AC-OTS-TS

 #### GIC + AC-OTS-TS

-Solves the multi-time-series AC-MLS minimum loadshedding specification for a system subjected to geomagnetically induced currents, where lines and transformers can be opened or closed.
-It uses transmission-switching to protect the system from GIC-induced voltage collapse and transformer overheating.
+Actual observed GMDs show time-varying behavior in ground electric fields both in magnitude and direction.
+This could cause different transformer heating than observed in the field peak magnitude.
+Consequently, the GIC AC-OTS need to be extended to a multi-time-series specification, in which the physics of transformer heating over time are modeled and used to inform a new optimization model that mitigates the effects of heating in terms of the thermal degradation of the transformer winding insulation.

+Solves the quasi-dc voltages and currents plus the multi-time-series AC-OTS optimal transmission switching - where transformers and transmission lines can be openned or closed - and AC-MLS minimum loadshedding problem specifications concurrently.
+This specification is an extension of the coupled AC-OTS optimal transmission switching specification: it uses transmission switching to protect the network from GIC-induced voltage collapse and transformer overheating, and was implemented with nonlinear ac polar and second order cone relaxations.
 For example:
 ```
-solve_ac_gmd_mls_ots_ts(multinetworkcase, solver)
+solve_ac_gmd_mls_ots_ts(multi_network_case, optimizer)
 ```

-Actual observed GMDs show time-varying behavior in ground electric fields both in magnitude and direction.
-This could cause different transformer heating than observed in the field peak magnitude.
-Consequently, the GIC AC-OTS specification need to be extended to a multi-time-series specification as well, in which the physics of transformer heating over time are modeled and used to inform a new optimization model that mitigates the effects of heating in terms of the thermal degradation of the transformer winding insulation.